Under Senate glare, Goldman rejects commodity manipulation

 About 80 percent of metal stored in Metro warehouses in and out of the London Metal Exchange's vast network is not subject to any queue and may be purchased by a customer through negotiations with the metal owner, Wibbelman said.

-MillerCoors LLC, the U.S. arm of Molson Coors Brewing Co and SABMiller, has accused warehouses and their owners of inflating the prices of aluminum, and costing consumers billions of extra dollars annually.
+MillerCoors LLC, the U.S. arm of Molson Coors Brewing Co (TAP.N) and SABMiller SAB.L, has accused warehouses and their owners of inflating the prices of aluminium, and costing consumers billions of extra dollars annually.

 "The investment in Metro was never part of Goldman Sachs' core franchise and has not been integrated into our commodities market-making activities," Jacques Gabillon, the head of Goldman's global commodities principal investments group, told the subcommittee.